 Jim Power is an economist.
 He has worked for the Bank of Ireland as its Chief Economist, and for Allied Irish Banks as its Treasury Economist.

-Tomás Ryan is Assistant Professor at the School of Biochemistry & Immunology, Trinity College Dublin, and an associate of the Trinity College Institute of Neuroscience.
+Tomás Ryan is Associate Professor at the School of Biochemistry & Immunology, Trinity College Dublin, and an associate of the Trinity College Institute of Neuroscience.

 Fionnán Sheahan is the Ireland editor of the Irish Independent.

 Paul Sommerville is a financial analyst and advisor.